Kiwifruit: Nutrition

 In a 100 g amount, green kiwifruit provides 255 kJ of food energy, is 83% water and 15% carbohydrates, with negligible protein and fat (table).
-It is particularly rich in vitamin C (112% DV) and vitamin K (38% DV), has a moderate content of vitamin E (10% DV), with no other micronutrients in significant content.
-Gold kiwifruit has similar nutritional value to green kiwifruit, but contains higher vitamin C content (194% DV) and insignificant vitamin K content (table).
+It is particularly rich in vitamin C (103% DV), vitamin K (34% DV), and potassium, and has a moderate content of vitamin E (10% DV) and copper, with no other micronutrients in significant content.
+Gold kiwifruit has similar nutritional value to green kiwifruit, but contains higher vitamin C content (179% DV) and insignificant vitamin K content (table).
+Both types of kiwifruit are rich in dietary fibre.

-Kiwifruit seed oil contains on average 62% alpha-linolenic acid, an omega-3 fatty acid.
+Kiwifruit seed oil contains, on average, 62% alpha-linolenic acid, an omega-3 fatty acid.
 Kiwifruit pulp contains carotenoids, such as provitamin A beta-carotene, lutein and zeaxanthin.

+Health benefits

+Kiwifruit (Actinidia deliciosa, particularly the green Hayward variety) is nutrient-dense, providing vitamin C, dietary fibre, vitamin E, vitamin K, potassium, folate, copper, and diverse antioxidants (carotenoids, polyphenols).

+Randomised controlled evidence indicates that consuming two green kiwifruits (approximately 200 g) daily improves stool frequency and gastrointestinal comfort in adults with constipation.

+The proteolytic enzyme actinidin present in green kiwifruit may facilitate upper-tract protein digestion; in older adults, co-ingestion of Hayward kiwifruit with beef accelerated the appearance of essential amino acids in plasma compared with a low-actinidin gold variety.

+In July 2025, following a positive scientific opinion from the European Food Safety Authority (2021), the European Commission authorised the first health claim for a fresh fruit: "consumption of green kiwifruit contributes to normal bowel function by increasing stool frequency," when at least 200 g of fresh Hayward green kiwifruit are consumed daily.

 Allergies

-Allergy to kiwifruit was first described in 1981, and there have since been reports of the allergy presenting with numerous symptoms from localized oral allergy syndrome to life-threatening anaphylaxis.
+Allergy to kiwifruit was first described in 1981 and there have since been reports of the allergy presenting with numerous symptoms from localised oral allergy syndrome to life-threatening anaphylaxis.

-The actinidain found in kiwifruit can be an allergen for some individuals, including children.
-The most common symptoms are unpleasant itching and soreness of the mouth, with wheezing as the most common severe symptom; anaphylaxis may occur.
+The enzyme actinidain found in kiwifruit can be an allergen for some individuals, with the most common symptoms ranging from an unpleasant itching and soreness of the mouth to wheezing as the most common severe symptom.